 Mrs Dignum enjoys trying out new things.
 When in her '30s she attended an adult dance class and even passed 3 exams on the way.
 Also, her mother originates from the Isle of Man, which makes her ¼ Viking!

-Mrs Talbot was born in South Africa, and enjoyed the Durban sunshine until she was 20 and moved to the UK.
-Although the weather was not quite as good, she enjoyed living and working in London, travelling all over the world with her job.
-When she moved to Colchester in 2003 she immediately felt at home and has lived here ever since with her 2 daughters, dad, husband, cat and fish.
+Mrs Talbot was born in South Africa and enjoyed the Durban sunshine until she was 20 and moved to the UK.
+Although the weather was not quite as good, she enjoyed living and working in London and travelling all over the world with her job.
+When she moved to Colchester in 2003 she immediately felt at home and has lived here ever since with her two daughters, dad, husband, cat and fish.

-Mrs Talbot loves reading even more than chocolate (which is a lot), and likes to suggest books to everyone she meets.
+Mrs Talbot loves reading even more than chocolate (which is a lot) and likes to recommend books to everyone she meets.
 She also enjoys eating in interesting restaurants and going for walks on the beach with her family.

 Miss Smith moved to Essex from Scotland when she was 10 years old, only briefly leaving Essex to study at university in Manchester.
 She has been teaching for 6 years and she is now a Specialist Leader in Education.